 There are some limitations in the cryo-EM flexible fitting with SPDYN.
-Here, we assume that the users perform the flexible fitting with explicit solvent under the periodic boundary condition (PBC).
-In the PBC, there is a unit cell at the center of the system (red box in Fig. 20.1 left panel), which is surrounded by 26 image cells.
-In GENESIS, the center of the unit cell is always at the origin (X,Y,Z)=(0,0,0).
-Thus, the coordinates of the edge of the unit cell is $(X,Y,Z)=0.5\times(\pm {\rm box\size\x},\pm {\rm box\size\y},\pm {\rm box\size\z})$ .
+Here, we assume that the user performs the flexible fitting with explicit solvent under periodic boundary conditions (PBC).
+With PBC, there is a unit cell at the center of the system (red box in Fig. 20.1, left panel), which is surrounded by 26 image cells.
+In GENESIS, the center of the unit cell is always at the origin (X, Y, Z) = (0, 0, 0).
+Thus, the coordinates of the edge of the unit cell are $(X, Y, Z) = 0.5 \times (\pm \text{box_size_x}, \pm \text{box_size_y}, \pm \text{box_size_y})$.
 Please keep in mind that the "water box position" of the initial structure does NOT always correspond with the "unit cell position".
-If the user constructed the initial structure without considering the unit cell position, the center of mass of the system might be largely shifted from the origin like Fig. 20.1 right panel, which is basically no problem in typical MD simulations.
+If the user constructed the initial structure without considering the unit cell position, the center of mass of the system might be largely shifted from the origin like in Fig. 20.1, right panel, which does not represent any problem in a typical MD simulation.